IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 # Introduction

-The initial intention of this draft is to capture an overview of the problem space and research on proposed solutions.
+The initial intention of this draft is to capture an overview of the problem space and research on proposed solutions concerning privacy considerations related to user IP addresses.
 The draft is likely to evolve significantly over time and may well split into multiple drafts as content is added.

-Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management, child protection activities.
+Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management child protection activities.
 IP addresses are currently used as a source of “reputation” in conjunction with other signals to protect against malicious traffic, since they are a relatively stable identifier of the origin of a request.
 Servers use these reputations in determining whether or not a given packet, connection, or flow corresponds to malicious traffic.

-However, identifying the activity of users based on IP addresses has clear privacy implications e.g. user fingerprinting and cross site identity linking.
-Many technologies exist today to allow users to hide their IP address to avoid such tracking, e.g. VPNs, Tor.
-Several new technologies are also emerging in the landscape e.g. Gnatcatcher, Apple iCloud Private Relay and Oblivious techologies (OHTTPS, ODoH).
+However, identifying the activity of users based on IP addresses has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross site identity linking.
+Many technologies exist today to allow users to hide their IP address to avoid such tracking, e.g. VPNs ({{VPNCMP1}}, {{VPNCMP2}}) or Tor ({{TOR}}, {{VPNTOR}}).
+Several new technologies are also emerging in the landscape e.g. Gnatcatcher {{GNATCATCHER}}, Apple Private Relay {{APPLEPRIV}} and Oblivious technologies (OHTTP {{I-D.thomson-http-oblivious}}, ODoH {{I-D.pauly-dprive-oblivious-doh}}).

-This draft attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including:
+General consideration about privacy for Internet protocols can be found in {{!RFC6973}}.
+This document is more specific and attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including:

 * An analysis of the current use cases, attempting to categorize/group such use cases where commonalities exist
 * Find ways to enhance the privacy of existing uses of IP addresses.